Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Evaluation

-When looking at the results involving pruning, the version that omits edges when serializing performs close to the full version, but misses some needed details for understanding specific interactions.
-Thanks to the pruning process, the resulting graph removes unrelated objects of the same class, \eg{} for the same query $Q_1$, only the mugs involved in the coffee-making events are present in the subgraph $\mathcal{G}_{Q_1}$.
-Furthermore, we observe that there are some instances in which the~\ac{llm} agent can use the overlapping timestamps between the object's recorded position and the event to infer the relationship between the objects and the events in the absence of event-object edges.
+To assess the importance of event edges, we perform pruning on the original~\ac{egg} and omit them when JSON-serializing the graph (\textit{w.o edges} in \tabref{tab:qa_ablation}).
+This version of~\ac{egg} performs close to the standard version, but misses some needed details for understanding specific interactions.
+In most cases, the pruning process essentially removes unrelated objects of the same class from the resulting graph. \Eg{} for the query $Q_{1}=$\textit{"Which mug was most often used for coffee-making?"}, only the mugs involved in the coffee-making events are present in the subgraph $\mathcal{G}_{Q_1}$.
+Although complete edge information is valuable and the standard version shows higher performance, removing edges after pruning can still provide reasonable performance when token limits are a consideration.

-Overall, it is evident that each component of~\ac{egg}---the spatial, event components, and the connecting edges between events and objects—plays a crucial role in enriching the information pool provided to the~\ac{llm} agent.
-While complete edge information is valuable, the pruned version without edges can still offer reasonable performance if token limits are a consideration.